amcloudaide/memorable/README.md

 4. To add photos to a collection:
    - Open a photo in detail view
    - Check the collection(s) in the "Collections" section
+   - Or use multi-select to add multiple photos at once
 5. Click on a collection name to view only photos in that collection

+### Location Lookup

+For photos with GPS coordinates:

+1. Open a photo in detail view
+2. Click "Lookup Location" button
+3. The app will:
+   - Reverse geocode the coordinates to get the address
+   - Search for nearby places (restaurants, attractions, etc.)
+4. Select a place from the list to set as location name
+5. Click "Open in Maps" to view the location in Google Maps

+### Setting Location on Photos

+To set GPS coordinates on photos without location data:

+1. Enter selection mode and select photos
+2. Click "Set Location" in the toolbar
+3. Enter coordinates manually, or:
+   - Open Google Maps in browser
+   - Find and click on the location
+   - Copy the coordinates from the URL or info panel
+   - Click "Paste" or use the paste field in the dialog
+4. Optionally enter a location name
+5. Click "Set Location" to apply to all selected photos

+### WordPress Integration

+#### Initial Setup

+1. Click "WordPress" button in the header
+2. Enter your WordPress site details:
+   - **Site URL**: Your WordPress site URL (e.g., https://example.com)
+   - **Username**: Your WordPress username
+   - **Application Password**: Generate one in WordPress under Users → Profile → Application Passwords
+3. Click "Test Connection" to verify
+4. Click "Save Settings"

+#### Publishing Photos

+1. Select photos you want to publish (use multi-select)
+2. Click "Publish to WP" in the selection toolbar
+3. Fill in the post details:
+   - **Title**: Post title (required)
+   - **Content**: Post content/description
+   - **Categories**: Select from your WordPress categories
+   - **Tags**: Add tags (type and press Enter)
+   - **Featured Image**: Click a thumbnail to set as featured
+   - **Lat/Lon**: Map coordinates for Smart Custom Fields plugin
+   - **Status**: Draft or Publish
+4. Click "Publish Now" or "Save as Draft"

+The app will:
+- Upload all photos to your WordPress media library
+- Set caption to photo date, description to location info
+- Create a post with a Gutenberg Gallery block
+- Set the featured image and custom fields

 ### Writing Metadata to EXIF